 Inflammation of the liver of any cause is referred to as hepatitis.
-It may be caused by viruses, drugs, or alcohol, although the most common cause is viruses, viral hepatitis.
+It may be caused by viruses, drugs, or alcohol, although the most common cause is viruses, termed viral hepatitis.
 There are several types of viral hepatitis, the most common of which are hepatitis A, B, and C. You may hear about an outbreak of hepatitis A due to contaminated food, for example.

 Very frequently the onset of hepatitis, the acute phase, is not associated with symptoms or signs, but when they do occur they are usually general and include fatigue, nausea, decreased appetite, mild fever, or mild abdominal pain.
-Later signs more specific for liver disease may occur, specifically yellowing of the skin and eyes (jaundice) and darkening of the urine.
-If the infection becomes chronic as is the cause with hepatitis B and C, that is, lasting longer than months, the symptoms and signs of chronic liver disease may begin.
-At this point the liver often is badly damaged.
+Later signs more specific for liver disease may occur, specifically, yellowing of the skin and eyes (jaundice) and darkening of the urine.
+If the infection becomes chronic as is the case with hepatitis B and C, that is, infection lasting longer than months, the symptoms and signs of chronic liver disease may begin.
+At this point, the liver often is badly damaged.

 Hepatitis A is spread from person to person via fecal contamination because the virus is present in the stool.
 It is spread via contaminated food or water by an infected person who gets small amounts of stool on his or her hands, does not wash his or her hands, and passes the stool onto food that is eaten by others.
 An example of this is outbreaks of hepatitis A in daycare centers for young children when employees don't wash their hands after changing diapers, and they then pass the viruses to the next child they feed.
 In addition, fecal contamination of water in which shellfish live can contaminate the shellfish, and the shellfish can pass the virus to people who eat the shellfish raw.